nasa/astrobee_gds/docs/config_files.md

 }
 ```

-* `SetCameraPresets.json`
+* `PlanEditorSetCameraConfig.json`
   * Populates the widget for the Set Camera Command in the Plan Editor.
   * (The Teleop Set Camera command in
-  the Miscellaneous Commands panel is populated by the TeleopCommandsConfiguration json file.)
+  the Miscellaneous Commands panel is populated by the `TeleopCommandsConfiguration.json` file.)
   * Lists available cameras, and preset settings for each.
   * Example file:
 ```